-A: We started work on Beija Flor in February 2015.
+A: We started work on Beija London in February 2015.
 I returned from a year living in Brazil, 8 months pregnant and ready and raring to start working.
 Doing this project with my sister made everything seem manageable and fun.

 M: Yeah, we had a year of development before the website went live 10 months ago.